The Tablet (Brooklyn)

 The Tablet is a Catholic newspaper published in the interest of the Diocese of Brooklyn.
 It has circulated in Brooklyn and Queens, New York, since 1908.
-Its website, thetablet.org, serves the greater Catholic populace.
+Its website serves the greater Catholic populace.

 The Tablet is a property of DeSales Media Group, the communications and technology arm of the Diocese of Brooklyn, which also includes New Evangelization Television (NET-TV) and Nuestra Voz.
 The Tablet works with these DeSales outlets to produce cross-platform news coverage and has also established an editorial partnership with Crux, an independent online Catholic news outlet.

 The Tablet distributes more than 55,000 copies per week through the mail and parish distribution in Brooklyn and Queens.
 Print copies of The Tablet reach all 50 states and 4 countries, and online readership averages more than 150,000 monthly users in 7 countries.

 Content

 News

 Although The Tablet focuses on local news about parishes, schools, neighborhoods, and sports, it also covers national and international news that is of interest to Catholic readers, including the Catholic Church's abuse crisis and the Pope's international trips.